-If a PCC requests a loan, then the application form must be completed on behalf of the PCC and include confirmation that the PCC has formally approved the application.
+If the loan is requested by a PCC, then the application form must be completed on behalf of the PCC and include confirmation that the PCC has formally approved the application.
 The application form must be signed by the incumbent or chair of the PCC and by the PCC treasurer or church warden.

 For loan requests by a CIC or CIO the application must be completed on behalf of the entity and include confirmation that the board trustees or directors has formally approved the application.
-The chair of the entity and another trustee / board member must sign the application form.
+The application form must be signed by the chair of the entity and another trustee / board member.
 For loans related to deanery activities, the rural dean (or archdeacon in the absence of the rural dean) should also sign the form or submit a separate letter or email in support of the application.